yuvit256/AP_W2/README.md

 ### MyPrimeCounter.c

 This file contains the implementation of a program that counts prime numbers within a specified range.
-It uses a simple algorithm to check for primality and counts the number of prime numbers found.
+It uses a algorithm to check for primality and counts the number of prime numbers found and uses threads.

 ### generator.c